codrinalisaru/Thermo-logger-Hardware-and-Software-implementation/README.md

 # Thermo-logger-Hardware-and-Software-implementation

-1. What is this project supposed to do?
+1. What is this project about?

 Answer: This project is a digital thermometer which used the PIC18F4550 microcontroller.
 The ambiental temperature will be registered using an external sensor.